BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/ConditionalSetValue.md

-Replace Value In Array {#replacevalueinarray}
+Conditionally Set Values in Array {#conditionalsetvalue}
 =============

 ## Group (Subgroup) ##
 Core (Misc)

 ## Description ##
-This **Filter** replaces a user specified value in a user specified **Attribute Array** with a second user specified value.
-For example, if the user entered a *Remove Value* of *2.0* and a *Replace Value* of *5.5*, then every occurence of 2.0 in the selected **Attribute Array** would be changed to 5.5.
+This **Filter** replaces values in a user specified **Attribute Array** with a user specified value, but only when a second boolean **Attribute Array** specifies.
+For example, if the user entered a *Replace Value* of *5.5*, then for every occurence of *true* in the conditional boolean array, the selected **Attribute Array** would be changed to 5.5.
 Below are the ranges for the values that can be entered for the different primitive types of arrays (for user reference).
 The selected **Attribute Array** must be a scalar array.

 ### Primitive Data Types ##
 | Type             | Size |        Range       |